crayxt/translate/README.md

 The GUI also includes a dedicated `Local Extract` tab for source-side term discovery with automatic JSON+PO handoff generation, plus JSON-to-PO conversion without any model/API call.

+For Android XML translation runs, the `Translate` tab also exposes a `Source file` field for the matching English XML.

 For Gemini, the shared controls also include:

 - backend: `studio` or `vertex`